ItokawaK/MoNaS/README.md

 - [freebayes](https://github.com/ekg/freebayes) v1.2.0-2\* or  [GATK 4x](https://software.broadinstitute.org/gatk/) v4.0.11.0\*

     \*Versions we are currently using.

 Root directories of those softwares should be included in your $PATH, or you can directly specify them in the **scripts/bin_path.json** file.

+Additionary, you will need [biopython](https://biopython.org/) installed in your python to run **genotype_sanger.py**, and some helper tools to create files for your own reference genome.

 ### Genome references
 MoNaS requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, ref.bed) for each mosquito species.